Danang-Bahtiar/DiscrafterJS/README.md

 - ⚡ CLI scaffolder via `npx create-discrafter-bot`
 - 📦 TypeScript support out of the box (but feels like JS)
 - 🔌 Easy to extend with your own handlers
-- 🛠️ Default helpers dispatcher (optional)
+- 🛠️ Default helpers dispatcher

 ## Installation